 The reason behind the name “Middleware”

-This is simply the fact that this “ware” sits between 2 other “wares” and help make a bigger ware as we saw in the 2 examples above.
+This is simply the fact that this “ware” sits between 2 other “wares” and help make another ware as we saw in the 2 examples above.

 Some more “wares”!